gquetel/gaur/README.md

-GAUR is a tool to instrument Bison grammar.
-Given an input grammar file, it injects code to automatically and transparently produce a log with information characterizing parse inputs.
-Specifically, we plan to produce information about the impact of each parser input on the application/system it is part of.
-This impact information is induced by the rules used to parse the input, we associate labels to each one the the parser rules and construct an overall impact based on this information.
+GAUR is a tool to integrate security-oriented data collectors in Bison generated parsers.
+Given an input grammar file, it injects code to transparently produce a log with information characterizing parsed inputs.
+Specifically, using the [pygaur](./pygaur/) module, we statically associate semantic tags to each parser rule.
+At runtime, we produce a **semantic tree** caracterizing each application input.

 # Installation
-Gaur requires `gcc`, `flex` and `bison`.
-The production of impact information production requires [pygaur](https://github.com/gquetel/pygaur) to be installed.
+To be built, GAUR requires `gcc`, `make`, `flex` and `bison`.
+At runtime, the pipeline requires python packages (defined in [pygaur/requirements.txt](./pygaur/requirements.txt)).
+We provide a [shell.nix](./shell.nix) that creates an environement with all necessary dependencies.

-After cloning this repository GAUR can be built as follows:
+After cloning this repository GAUR can be built using make:
 ```
 $ git clone https://github.com/gquetel/gaur.git
 $ make build